eggrandio/BRC1_network/bash_scripts/paired_end/README.md

-This folder contains bash shell scripts used to analyze paired end sequencing data
+Scripts used to analyze paired-end sequencing data (HBind and ABA experiments)